Overview of Mechanical Ventilation

 Ventilator settings are tailored to the underlying condition, but the basic principles are as follows.

-Tidal volume and respiratory rate set the minute ventilation.
-Too high a volume risks overinflation; too low a volume allows for atelectasis.
-Too high a rate risks hyperventilation and respiratory alkalosis along with inadequate expiratory time and autoPEEP; too low a rate risks inadequate minute ventilation and respiratory acidosis.
-A low tidal volume of 6 to 8 mL/kg ideal body weight (IBW) was initially recommended for patients with acute respiratory distress syndrome (ARDS—see sidebar Initial Ventilator Management in ARDS); however, such low tidal volume is usually also appropriate in certain patients who have normal lung mechanics (1, 2, 3), such as those who are on mechanical ventilation during surgery (4, 5).
+A low tidal volume of 6 to 8 mL/kg ideal body weight (IBW) is recommended initially for patients with acute respiratory distress syndrome (ARDS—see sidebar Initial Ventilator Management in ARDS).
+A low tidal volume is also appropriate in certain patients who have normal lung mechanics (5, 6, 7), such as patients with acute exacerbations of COPD (chronic obstructive pulmonary disease) or asthma or those who are on mechanical ventilation during surgery (8, 9).
+Intraoperative low tidal volume strategies often include periodic hyperinflation.
 Other patients (eg, those with trauma, obtundation, severe acidosis) may be started at slightly higher tidal volume (eg, 8 to 10 mL/kg).
-IBW rather than actual body weight is used to determine the appropriate tidal volume for patients who have lung disease and who are receiving mechanical ventilation:

 The I:E ratio (inspiratory:expiratory ratio) is the ratio of time spent in inhalation versus that spent in exhalation.
 The I:E ratio can be adjusted in some modes of ventilation.
 A normal setting for patients with normal mechanics is 1:3.
-Patients with asthma or exacerbations of COPD (chronic obstructive pulmonary disease) should have ratios of 1:4 or even more to limit the degree of autoPEEP.
+Patients with asthma or exacerbations of COPD should have ratios of 1:4 or even more to limit the degree of auto-PEEP.

 The inspiratory flow rate can be adjusted in some modes of ventilation (ie, either the flow rate or the I:E ratio can be adjusted, not both).
-The inspiratory flow should generally be set at about 60 L/minute but can be increased up to 120 L/minute for patients with airflow limitation to facilitate having more time in exhalation, thereby limiting autoPEEP.
+The inspiratory flow should generally be set at about 60 L/minute but can be increased up to 120 L/minute for patients with airflow limitation to facilitate having more time in exhalation, thereby limiting auto-PEEP.

 FIO2 (fraction of inspired oxygen) is initially set at 1.0 (100% oxygen) and is subsequently decreased to the lowest level necessary to maintain adequate oxygenation.